LucasZeD/ParallelComputing/README.md

 ## Projects

+Parallelize a sequential version of parallel artificial intelligence application in C or C++.
+The application must fit one of three artificial intelligence categories:
+- decision tree.
+- grouping.
+- neural network.

 ### First Project - Parallel (OpenMP && MPI)

-Parallelize a sequential version of a parallel artificial intelligence application in C or C++ using hybrid MPI/OpenMP.
+Parallelize the application using hybrid MPI/OpenMP.
-The application must fit one of three artificial intelligence categories: decision tree, grouping or neural network.

 `Requirements`:
 - Group must use a real input dataset that demands at least 10 seconds of execution time on the parcode server on sequential version.